fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-python-flask-and-vonage.md

 ---
 title: How to Send SMS Messages with Python, Flask and Vonage
-description: Create a Flask App for Sending SMS Using Vonage Python SDK
+description: Quick Guide on How to Create a Flask App for Sending SMS Using Vonage Python SDK
 thumbnail: /content/blog/how-to-send-sms-messages-with-python-flask-and-vonage/python-flash_sms.png
 author: oleksii-borysenko
 published: true